vvector2/SmallProjects/README.md

 point.
 The map which is 10x10 array 2d is generated randomly multithreading , Java , Netbeans

 Pentonimo - logical puzzle which the purpose is create reactangle using all bricks , c++

+RemoteBuggy - written in python small script that enable controlling a robot via websocket and stream video to hosted website